celebiemre/GENeSYS-MOD-Turkey/README.md

 * Then single offshore points for these locations are selected from the renewables.ninja website wind capacity factors are downloaded.
 These factors are then averaged for each TR NUTS level 1 region.

 # FINAL REMARKS
 These efforts, however, does not complete the hourly onshore wind, offshore wind and PV time series data required for GENeSYS-MOD.
-We also need 3 sub-technologies for each of these hourly datasets (the values in parantheses shows the multipliers for capacity factors we have used for each sub technology)
+We also need 3 sub-technologies for each of these hourly datasets (the values in parentheses shows the multipliers for capacity factors we have used for each sub technology)

   * **PV:** inf (0.70), avg (0.85) opt or base (1)
   * **WINDONSHORE:** inf (0.70), avg or base (1), opt (0.85)
   * **WINDOFFSHORE:** shallow (0.85), deep (0.70) and base or wind_offshore (1)

 * Moreover, there are other factors that needs to be considered, however, we have no data sources for Hydro dispatchable nor for Hydro (RoR) capacity factors at NUTS Level 1 disaggregation.
-Moreoever, load data is also available at NUTS Level 0.
+Furthermore, load data is also available at NUTS Level 0.
 Therefore, we have used the TR data currently available in GENeSYS-MOD database for NUTS Level 0.